The Blame Game (British TV programme): Format

 In the first and main round called "Pass the Buck", individual members of the audience ask the contestants who they feel responsible for a topical issue, usually in the structure "Who do you blame for...?"
 Example issues include binge drinking, the "Stroke City" problem and trick or treating.
 Tim McGarry passes the question over to a contestant who attempts to answer it, normally in a humorous off-topic manner.

 In the second round ("Blame It on the Boogie"), a piece of music is played, and the contestants must try to figure out why it is being played.
-The recent years, this section has been left out altogether and the initial first round dominates the show.
+In recent years, this section has been left out altogether and the initial first round dominates the show.

 In the final round ("What's the Story?"), Tim McGarry reads out a recent newspaper headline and the contestants state their take on the headline.

 The game ends with Tim McGarry telling the audience if they "blame (team) for winning, to cheer now".

 The television version cuts out "Blame It on the Boogie", and the majority of the show consists of "Pass the Buck".
 With just a few minutes to go, Tim McGarry announces "There's just time to look at this week's news", before getting out a 'newspaper' from which he reads the headlines for "What's the Story?".